Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/data/vehicles/README.md

 ## Dataset Details

 - **Has missing values?**: no
 - **Number of Instances**: 846 instances
 - **Number of Features**: 18
 - **Class Distribution**:
   - bus = 218 instances
   - opel = 212 instances
   - saab = 217 instances
   - van = 199 instances

 ---

 ## File Structure

 - `vehicles.csv`: Main dataset file.
 - `README.md`: Documentation file (this file).
 - `configuration.json`: Configuration file containing the instructions for DatasetPreprocessor.
+- `results_images/`: A folder containing the charts of the metrics analyzed.
+- `results_metrics.json`: The json file containing the results of the models for this dataset.

 ---